-Orientation to the hospital environment and to various phases of Nuclear Medicine Technology; hospital administration and procedures.
+Orientation to the hospital environment and various phases of Nuclear Medicine Technology.
+Introduction to hospital administration and procedures, the mathematical principles of Nuclear Medicine and radioactive decay, and medical informatics and healthcare information systems utilized within the medical setting.

 Prerequisite: Completion of Pre-NMT Sequence